Skip to content

 curl http://localhost:8080/setClient?c=true

-1. Access the gateway service 5 times, returning {"msg":"client call failed","code":500}
+1. Access the gateway service 5 times, returning {"msg":"client call failed","code":500}.

 Span Count Usage

 If the span count is less than or equal to 2, no reporting occurs.
-Configuration as follows:
+Configuration is as follows:

 tail_sampling: